 Everyone online has the potential of being at risk.
 Monitoring your network can mitigate that risk, but not eliminate it.
 Big corporations, like Target, have had data breaches in the recent past.
 While large corporations are a target, it’s small to medium-sized businesses that hackers go after the most.

-Small to mid-sized businesses often have less security than a large corporation and have the same amount, if not more, valuable information.
-This vulnerability is exactly what a hacker is looking for, according to a Business News Daily article.
+Small to mid-sized businesses often have less data security than a large corporation and have the same amount, if not more, valuable information.
+This risk vulnerability is exactly what a hacker is looking for, according to a Business News Daily article.
 So, how do you protect all that valuable information?

 Types of attacks